City of Regina Homepage

 Additional Funding for Housing

-There are a number of community, Provincial and Federal funding programs related to housing that individuals and organizations can access.
+There are a number of community, provincial and federal funding programs related to housing that individuals and organizations can access.
 Links to these programs are provided below.

 Community Funding Programs